RitwikGupta/smallholder-irrigation-dataset/src/labels/README.md

 Specifically, to change the bounding boxes to be 1km across, modify the `distance_to_plot_boundaries` variable in the `project_definition.properties` file to to 500, since this indicates that the center point will be 500 meters to the boundary.

 Additionally, the survey will include some test locations, which are example locations that the survey can be tested on in Google Earth Pro (see `test_samples.ced`).
 You can provide your own locations, for example a `.csv` generated using the files in the `sampling` section in this repository).
-To do so, add the `.csv` file to the folder and modify the `csv` variable in the `project_definition.properties` to reflect the name of the new `.csv` file you added.
-The other one will be ignored.
+To do so, add the `.csv` file to the folder and modify the `csv` variable in the `project_definition.properties` to by replacing "test_samples.ced" with the name of the new `.csv` file you added.

 Once the survey is modified, it can be zipped back up and imported into Collect Earth (`Files > Import CEP` file and then choose `Files of Type: All Types` so it finds your `.zip` file).
 Make sure that when zipping you zip the *files* together, not the folder containing all the files, otherwise Collect Earth will not be able to open it properly.